slowernews/wisdom-tldr/chapters/chapter_3_action.md

 if you do do the decision somebody will make it for you.

-“Hard decisions are only hard when you’re in the process of making them.” -- Debbie Millman
+> *'Hard decisions are only hard when you’re in the process of making them.' -- Debbie Millman*

 D: Define the problem simply.
 A: Assess the impact.